Ole Olsen (speedway rider): Retirement

-Ole Olsen has remained involved in the speedway since his retirement in 1983.
+Olsen has remained involved in the speedway since his retirement in 1983.
 He co-owned the Vojens Speedway Center since its opening in 1975.
 The speedway hosted the 1988 and 1994 World Finals, with the 1994 final being the last to be run in the traditional single meeting format before the advent of the Speedway Grand Prix (SGP) series in 1995.
 From 1995 until 2002, the Speedway Center hosted the Speedway Grand Prix of Denmark before it was moved to the Parken Stadium in Copenhagen.
 The Speedway has hosted the Speedway Grand Prix of Nordic since 2009.

 The Speedway Center also hosted Round.2 of the three round 1986 Speedway World Team Cup Final, as well as the WTC Final in 1991 and 1998.
 It also hosted the Speedway World Cup Final (the WTC was renamed in 2001) in 2003, 2008 and 2010 and will again host the Final in 2015.
 It also holds the distinction of hosting the last World Pairs Championship Final in 1993.
 Vojens also hosted the inaugural European Under-21 World Championship in 1977.
 This championship was renamed as the World Under-21 Championship from 1988.

 As of the 2014 Speedway Grand Prix, Olsen is the FIM Speedway Grand Prix race director.
 He also serves as the SGP Track Inspector and overseas track preparation for the series.